sbernasek/genessa/README.md

 GeneSSA Overview
 ================

-GeneSSA provides a framework for stochastic simulation of gene regulatory networks.
+GeneSSA provides a framework for stochastic simulation of dynamic processes.
+We acknowledge that there are many other excellent tools designed for simulating stochastic dynamics.
+The main advantage of GeneSSA is its barebones implementation, which allow for rapid large scale simulation of a wide variety of systems.
+While GeneSSA was developed with biological circuits in mind; the code is well suited to any system exhibiting Markovian dynamics.

+Please keep in mind that this package was developed for internal use, and as such we offer no guarantees regarding its performance.

 Installation